 Example #1 – SUM Function

 We have plenty of built-in functions in excel according to the requirement and situation we can use them.
 For example, look at the below data in excel.

 We have numbers from A1 to E5 range of cells, in B7 cell we need the total sum of these numbers.
-Adding individual cell reference and entering each cell reference individually consumes a lot of time, so by putting equal sign open SUM function.
+Adding individual cell reference and entering each cell reference individually consumes a lot of time, so by putting equal sign open SUM function in excel.

-Select the range of cells from A1 to E5.Close the bracket.
+Select the range of cells from A1 to E5 and close the bracket.

 Hit enters the key to get the total of the numbers from A1 to E5.

 Wow!!!
 In just a fraction of seconds we got the total of the numbers an in the formula bar we can see the formula as =SUM(A1: E5)